 Some couples want to elope but also want a little bit of a crowd.
 Enter the micro-wedding/elopement hybrid — an intimate affair with maybe 10-20 people max.
 Just your absolute favorite humans, a simple ceremony, and a dinner that doesn’t involve a seating chart.

-For the couple who wants it all — a once in a lifetime experience, a day of luxury and pampering, dope photos, the dope style, the dope backdrop — with none of the restraints of a traditional wedding.
+For the couple who wants it all — a once in a lifetime experience, a day of luxury and pampering, the style, the drama, the excess (where it matters, like shoes and hotel suites)— with none of the restraints of a traditional wedding.
 These elopements are refined and detailed but still keep the whole wedding experience personal and stress-free.

 The future of elopements?
 It’s only getting better.
 More and more couples are ditching the idea of what they’re supposed to do and instead asking, what do we actually want?
 And in 2025, here’s where things are headed: